Alyksett/ICS460Sockets/README.md

 `values.ts` holds constants.

 `utils.ts` is a good place to see the "commands" or "routes".
 Note that all the functions (*.on("...", ...)) are **receiver** functions, i.e they handle the **receiving** of messages (There is also some cluster/peer sending happening).

+## NOTE

+There's a lot going on in socketsupply when sending packets back and fourth so sometimes messages are slow, sometimes it takes a bit for the "joined the chat" message to come through, sometimes (often times) messages get "stuck" somewhere on the wire and will send 10 minutes later on a completely different run.
+The prize for solving this is 1 million dollars because I have no idea why it's happening and it's both obnoxious and confusing and I want it to stop